SaymaSJ/Mechanical-design-and-simulation/README.md

 # Autodesk_Inventor_design
-Mechatronic &amp; robotic CAD designs modeled in Autodesk Invento
+Mechatronic &amp;  CAD designs modeled in Autodesk Inventor and FEA analysis using Inventor and Ansys